-Vitamin A is a fat-soluble pigment, found in fish and dairy food in three main, isoforms – retinol, retinal and retinoic acid.
-It can also be made in the body from carotenoids, which are pro-vitamins of vitamin A. Alpha, beta and gamma-carotenes are found in fruits and vegetables also have direct health benefits of their own.
+Vitamin A is a fat-soluble pigment, found in fish and dairy food in three main isoforms: retinol, retinal and retinoic acid.
+It can also be made in the body from carotenoids, which are pro-vitamins of vitamin A and also have direct health benefits of their own via anti-oxidant and anti-proliferative mechanisms.
 Vitamin A plays a role in a variety of functions throughout the body.
-In the eye retinal is essential for the formation of the sensory rods and cones which explain the importance of retinal for night vision.
-Retinal and retinoic acid are important for normal function gene expression and healthy epithelial cell differentiation particularly of the skin and mucous membranes.
-Vitamin A, and more specifically, retinoic acid, appears to maintain normal skin health by switching on genes and differentiating keratinocytes (immature skin cells) into mature epidermal cells.
+In the eye, retinal is essential for the formation of the sensory rods and cones, which explains the importance of retinal for night vision.
+Retinal and retinoic acid are important for normal function healthy epithelial cell differentiation of the skin and mucous membranes.
+Vitamin A, and more specifically, retinoic acid, helps maintain normal skin health by switching on genes which signal the growth of immature cells into mature skin cells.

-Recommended Daily Amounts of vitamin A in adults is between 600-900 micrograms/day with extra needed during pregnancy and lactation.
-Blood levels are reduced by malabsorption syndromes, and chronic exposure to oxidants, such as cigarette smoke, and chronic alcoholism.
-Zinc deficiency can impair the absorption and metabolism of vitamin A.
+Recommended Daily Amounts of vitamin A in adults is between 600-900 micro g/day, with extra needed during pregnancy and lactation.
+Blood levels are reduced by malabsorption syndromes and chronic exposure to oxidants, such as cigarette smoke and chronic excess alcohol.
+Zinc deficiency impairs the absorption and metabolism of vitamin A.

-Vitamin A deficiency – Vitamin A deficiency is estimated to affect approximately one third of children under the age of five in developing counties.
-It is the leading cause of preventable childhood blindness and increases the risk of death from common conditions such as diarrhoea, malaria and HIV.
+Vitamin A deficiency is estimated to affect approximately one-third of children under the age of five in developing countries.
+It is the leading cause of preventable childhood blindness and increases the risk of death from common conditions such as diarrhoea, malaria and AIDS.

-Vitamin A and cancer: A deficiency of vitamin A is likely to contribute to a lower immunity.
-In addition,laboratory studies have shown that carotenoids may have further direct anti-cancer effect.
-For example, prostate cancer cells grown increased apoptosis (programmed cell death) and reduced proliferation (growth) when exposed to synthetic retinoids.
-Likewise, in genetically susceptible mice, carotenoids reduced the incidence of prostate cancer.
-In humans, numerous large cohort studies including the prestigious EPIC and HPFS have linked the regular intake of carotenoid rich foods with a lower risk of breast, prostate, bowel, head and neck, oesophagus and lung cancer.
+Vitamin A and cancer – Suboptimal levels of vitamin A are thought to lower immunity and, as a consequence, increase cancer risk.
+Laboratory studies have shown that carotenoids have direct anti-cancer effects by triggering apoptosis and reducing proliferation.
+In genetically susceptible mice, carotenoids reduced the incidence of prostate cancer.
+In humans, numerous large cohort studies, including the prestigious EPIC and HPFS studies, have linked low intake of carotenoid-rich foods with a higher risk of breast, prostate, bowel, head and neck, oesophagus and lung cancer.

-This vitamin is mainly found in animal and daily products but ample vitamin can be formed in the body by the pro-vitamins, carotenoids (below) which also have additional direct health benefits.
+This vitamin is mainly found in animal and dairy products, but ample amounts can also be formed in the body by carotenoids (below) – pro-vitamins which also have additional direct health benefits.
 Common food sources include: